codelingo/docs/docs/concepts/tenets.md

 # Tenets
 ## Overview

-A Tenet is a rule about a system written in [CLQL](/clql) and based on libaries of facts called Lexicons.
-It is an underlying pattern or heurestic which the CodeLingo Platform can use to guide development and safeguard systems via [Flows and Bots](concepts/flows.md).
+A Tenet is a rule about a system written in [CLQL](/clql) and based on libraries of facts called Lexicons.
+It is an underlying pattern or heuristic which the CodeLingo Platform can use to guide development and safeguard systems via [Flows and Bots](concepts/flows.md).

 Tenets can be added directly to Bots or embedded in the resources they monitor.